Ghostkeeper/gnome-wallpaper-changer/README.md

+Unmaintained as I switched away from Gnome personally.

 Fork of https://github.com/jomik/gnome-wallpaper-changer by Jonas Damtoft.

 This fork is using Wallhaven's REST API instead of scraping image IDs from HTML responses.